San Marcos Growers LogoSan Marcos Growers

 Libertia peregrinans grows naturally throughout much of the North and South Islands of New Zealand and on Stewart and Chatham Islands where it is found in coastal lowlands, dune swales, bogs and swamp margins.
 The name for the genus honors the Belgian botanist and mycologist Marie-Anne Libert (1782–1865) (also referred to as Anne-Marie Libert), one of the first women plant pathologists.
 The specific epithet comes from the Latin word 'peregrinantis' that means "traveler" or "to wander" in reference to the rhizomatous spreading nature of this plant.
 We have grown this interesting and attractive plant since 1996.

-The information about Libertia peregrinans displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Libertia peregrinans that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.